jancarloviray/blog/_posts/2016-12-04-common-linux-commands.md

 `chmod +x myscript.sh`

-- note that you must have the shebang on top of file
+Note that you must have the shebang on top of file

 ## Creating Jobs/Services